jsonstat/php/README.md

 A PHP library for working with JSON-stat datasets (https://json-stat.org/).
 This library provides functions to parse, navigate, and extract data from JSON-stat dataset documents.

+This simple library focuses on providing general solutions for the more flexible aspects of JSON-stat like handling 'value', 'status', or dimension information.
+For the properties that don't require normalization, the library offers the `getJSONstat()` method that exposes all the elements of a JSON-stat dataset response.
+Finally, the `unflatten()` method can be used to pair data and metadata.

 ## Installation

 Copy the `JSONstat.php` file to your project and include it: